Ilchaffurin/Pipeline-RBMS/readme.md

 * TRIMMOMATIC for trimming and cleaning reads
 * STAR for indexing and mapping
 * BOWTIE2 for indexing and mapping
-* BCFTOOLS to identify variants and creation of vcf files
+* BCFTOOLS to identify variants and creation of cvs files
 * SAMTOOLS to convert a SAM file into a BAM file
 * MULTIQC Aggregate results from all analyses into a single report

-#### The pipeline is organized as follows:
+##### The pipeline is organized as follows:

 ![alt text](/img/pipeline.png)

 <a name="req"></a>